tuialexandre/foundations_robot_kinematics/README.md

 This is a compilation of some robot kinematics studies and examples that I did during college and updated to be run with ROS.

+I am currently reviewing and uploading examples, that's why some examples are still missing

 I hope it can be useful to others :)

 ## 3R Planar Robot